 A great online facilitator uses what we know works in person – and figures out how to apply that online.

-I’ve pulled together the key messages from my live virtual facilitator courses into a catchy new ENGAGE model.
+I’ve pulled together the key messages from my live remote facilitator courses into a catchy new ENGAGE model.

 How could you use these tips to improve the work you do with remote groups and teams?